All performance/licensing/commissioning inquiries:

-Cristian Amigo is a New York City-based American/Latino composer, blues guitarist, and producer who explores connections between art (classical and jazz) music and American popular and roots musics.
-Known as an acoustic and electric guitarist, and improviser, Amigo writes avant-music for chamber ensembles, orchestra, opera, theater, and film; he composes and performs in various roots and experimental music groups including The Gotham Roots Orchestra and Kingdom of Jones.
+Cristian Amigo is a New York City-based American/Latino composer, blues guitarist, and producer who explores connections between art (classical and free jazz) music and Latin American and American popular and roots musics.
+Known as an acoustic and electric guitarist, and improviser, Amigo composes music for chamber ensembles, rock bands, opera, theater, installation, and film.
+He performs his music in various groups including Deep Ecology Trio (with JD Parran and Andrew Drury) and Kingdom of Jones.
 Amigo’s compositions are characterized by the use of freely tonal and extended techniques, a foregrounding of timbre and dynamics, and free movement between multitemporal planes including psychological time.
 Amigo describes himself as, “a post- bop blues guitarist.”